Love My Way: International airings

-Love My Way was aired as a primetime show in the UK on Five's spin-off channel Five Life (Now Fiver).
+Love My Way was aired as a primetime show in the UK on Five's spin-off channel Five Life (Now 5Star), where it premiered on the channel's launch night of 15 October 2006.
 In Sweden it airs on channel 4 (TV4) on Thursday evenings and it also aired in Ireland on RTÉ Two in the early hours of Sunday, Monday and Wednesday.
 It is also screened in Estonia on ETV during Sunday evenings, and in New Zealand on TVNZ Channel 2 during late Monday evenings.
-As well, Super Channel (Canada) carries Love My Way.
+As well, Super Channel carries Love My Way.
 In Mexico is screened on Cosmopolitan.
 The Netherlands as well.